Macro303/addmodblock/README.md

 | `--force` | `python -m AddBlock ExampleBlock --force` | False | Overwrite files even if they exist (be careful!) |

 ## Notes
+By default this script should never overwrite a file but if it does, so I'm not responsible (although I will be sorry).
+Make backups!

 The resulting code is by no means finished.
 It is up to you to make this a nice modded block.
 Have fun!